The Beth Lists

 Picture

-We wandered and enjoyed the colorful scene till about 5:30.
-Then the walkways began to fill with some odd characters, men in thongs and tutus here, a topless woman with a cape, there.
+We wandered and enjoyed the colorful scene until about 5:30.
+Then the walkways began to fill with some odd characters.
+Men in thongs and tutus here, a topless woman with a cape, there.
 We decided to move on and enjoy "nightlife" elsewhere.

 Night!

-Nothing better than returning in a taxi, after enjoying rum cocktails at Frankie's Tiki Room and seeing all the Cortez neon!
+Nothing better than returning in a taxi, after enjoying rum cocktails at Frankie's Tiki Room and being greeted by all the neon surrounding El Cortez!

 Picture